gymshark/go-easy-config/README.md

 ```

 ### Advanced Validation

 Custom validation tags supported:

 - `required_if_all_set=FieldA FieldB`
+  Ensures the field is required if all listed fields are set (non-zero).
 - `required_if_none_set=FieldA FieldB`
+  Ensures the field is required if none of the listed fields are set (all zero).
 - `required_if_one_set=FieldA FieldB`
+  Ensures the field is required if exactly one of the listed fields is set (non-zero).
 - `required_if_none_set_or_one_set=FieldA FieldB`
+  Ensures the field is required if either none or exactly one of the listed fields is set.
 - `required_if_at_most_one_set=FieldA FieldB`
+  Ensures the field is required if at most one of the listed fields is set (zero or one).
 - `required_if_at_most_one_not_set=FieldA FieldB`
+  Ensures the field is required if at most one of the listed fields is not set (zero or one unset).

+These tags allow for conditional validation logic based on the state of other fields in the struct.
+For example, you can require a field only if certain other fields are present or absent, supporting complex configuration requirements.

 See `validator_test.go` for usage examples.